6th EFT International Summer School 2021 in London, UK

 - Describe the relational, and emotional function of addictive processes

 - Describe and identify addiction through the lens of attachment theory

-- Describe how addiction organises the relational system
+- Describe how addiction organizes the relational system

-- Describe how to integrate addictive behaviours into the negative interactional cycle
+- Describe how to integrate addictive behaviors into the negative interactional cycle

 - Identify the impact of addiction on emotional processing

 - Describe working within the window of tolerance to safely process emotion

 - Utilize EFT to break through addictive denial without shaming and confrontation

 - Utilize an attachment-based understanding of the impact of addiction on the brain and relationships.